 Corneal cross-linking (commonly referred to as CXL) is a procedure that aims to fortify the corneal tissue in an effort to stop the swelling of the cornea.
-It is a common keratoconus treatment, but it can be used to treat a wide variety of corneal disease as well.
+It is a common keratoconus treatment, but it can be used to treat a wide variety of corneal diseases as well.

 How Does it Work?

 A Boston corneal surgeon applies a liquid form of riboflavin (vitamin B2) to the affected eye, which sensitizes the corneal tissue.
-Afterwards, controlled ultraviolet light is used to activate the liquid.
+Afterward, controlled ultraviolet light is used to activate the liquid.
 There are two different ways this procedure can be approached.

 The first type involves the removal of the epithelium (the thin outer layer) of the cornea.
-This “epithelium-off” CXL method allows the vitamin B to penetrate the corneal tissue faster.
+This “epithelium-off” CXL method allows vitamin B to penetrate the corneal tissue faster.